Helen Keller: Career, writing and political activities

-She supported Socialist Party candidate Eugene V. Debs in each of his campaigns for the presidency.
-Before reading Progress and Poverty by Henry George, Helen Keller was already a socialist who believed that Georgism was a good step in the right direction.
+Keller supported the SPA candidate Eugene V. Debs in each of his campaigns for the presidency.
+Before reading Progress and Poverty by Henry George, she was already a socialist who believed that Georgism was a good step in the right direction.
 She later wrote of finding "in Henry George's philosophy a rare beauty and power of inspiration, and a splendid faith in the essential nobility of human nature".

-Keller claimed that newspaper columnists who had praised her courage and intelligence before she expressed her socialist views now called attention to her disabilities.
+Keller stated that newspaper columnists who had praised her courage and intelligence before she expressed her socialist views now called attention to her disabilities.
 The editor of the Brooklyn Eagle wrote that her "mistakes sprung out of the manifest limitations of her development".
 Keller responded to that editor, referring to having met him before he knew of her political views:

 In 1912, Keller joined the Industrial Workers of the World (the IWW, known as the Wobblies), saying that parliamentary socialism was "sinking in the political bog".
 She wrote for the IWW between 1916 and 1918.
 In Why I Became an IWW, Keller explained that her motivation for activism came in part from her concern about blindness and other disabilities:

 The last sentence refers to prostitution and syphilis, the former a "life of shame" that women used to support themselves, which contributed to their contracting syphilis.
 Untreated, it was a leading cause of blindness.
-In the same interview, Keller also cited the 1912 strike of textile workers in Lawrence, Massachusetts for instigating her support of socialism.
+In the same interview, Keller also cited the 1912 strike of textile workers in Lawrence, Massachusetts, for instigating her support of socialism.
+As a result of her advocacy, she was placed on the FBI's watchlist; the FBI wrote on July 1, 1953, that although they have not "conducted an investigation with regard to Helen Adams Keller", their files of Keller "reflect the following pertinent information concerning this individual".

-Keller supported eugenics which had become popular with new understandings (as well as misapprehensions) of principles of biological inheritance.
+Keller supported eugenics, which had become popular with both new understandings and misapprehensions of principles of biological inheritance.
 In 1915, she wrote in favor of refusing life-saving medical procedures to infants with severe mental impairments or physical deformities, saying that their lives were not worthwhile and they would likely become criminals.
 Keller also expressed concerns about human overpopulation.

-From 1946 to 1957 Keller visited 35 countries.
-In 1948 she went to New Zealand and visited deaf schools in Christchurch and Auckland.
+From 1946 to 1957, Keller visited 35 countries.
+In 1948, she went to New Zealand and visited deaf schools in Christchurch and Auckland.
 She met Deaf Society of Canterbury Life Member Patty Still in Christchurch.